 - I have questions about the complaint process.
 Who should I contact?
 All correspondence from the Compliance Office will contain contact information for the Compliance Specialist assigned to your case.
 You may also access the Complaints section of the Montana state website.
 And, as noted above, a FOAM representative may help with questions about the complaint process.

 An acknowledgment of risk form is recommended, but not required, by FOAM’s liability insurance underwriter for every client and each trip.
 It informs your client(s) that there are risks involved in flyfishing, wading, and floating that are beyond your control, and asks that they sign and date the form as proof they acknowledge these risks.
-You may download our recommended AR forms: one for a single client per trip and one for up to four clients on a trip.

 An acknowledgement of risk form does not exempt a recreational provider from legal action based on a service provider’s ordinary negligence.
 A law enacted in 2015 does permit the use of a written waiver or release to protect a provider from conduct that constitutes ordinary negligence or for inherent risks.
 However, any such waiver or release must: